An Accurate Comprehensive Approach to Substructure: IV. Dynamical Friction: INTRODUCTION

 In \citep{I,II,III}, hereafter Papers I, II and III, respectively, we built a very detailed analytic model of halo substructure in the peak model, based on the powerful {\it ConflUent System of Peak trajectories} (CUSP) formalism \citep{Mea95,Mea96,Mea98} having also allowed us to derive analytically all the remaining inner halo properties (\citealt{SM19} and references therein), their clustering \citep{SM24,Sea24} and angular momentum growth \citep{SM25}).
 In those Papers we were able to reproduce and explain the abundance or mass function (MF) and radial distribution of accreted non-evolved subhaloes (Paper I) and evolved ones through the action of tidal stripping and shock-heating (Paper II) in both purely accreting and ordinary haloes of different masses, redshifts and aggregation histories (Paper III).
-However, to facilitate the analytic treatment we neglected DF, so the results obtained only held for low mass subhaloes because.
+However, to facilitate the analytic treatment we neglected DF, so the results obtained only held for subhaloes less massive than $\sim 10^{-4}$ the host mass.

 In this Paper we remedy that limitation.
 We revisit the study by including DF, treated in a fully analytic manner.
 This allows us to obtain simple analytic expressions for the subhalo MF and radial distribution showing how DF alters the results derived in Papers II and III.
 This way, we disentangle the role of all the different processes shaping the properties of halo substructure found in simulations and extend them to haloes of any mass, redshift, and formation time in any desired CDM cosmology.